kaizen-ai/kaizenflow/documentation/technical/event_study_design.md

     -   We decide how many frequency steps to look before and after each event
     -   We create a dataframe per step, indexed by event time, and tracked (e.g., in a dict) according to step shift size
+    -   The goal is to avoid timestamp arithmetic, but rather make time manipulations easy (e.g., by just using `shift()`)
 1. Reshaping
     -   We reshape the dataframes so that a regression / model may be fit to the data
     -   This step adds the linear and event indicator variables appropriately
 1. Model learning
     -   E.g., OLS or Bayesian
+        -   Use Bayesian or OLS for estimating the event effect
+        -   We use the framework to determine whether the effect is real, and if so, its direction and size
     -   Store info concerning model coefficients, etc.
     -   Generate predictions given the predictors and aggregate according to
         -   pre/post-event
         -   time shift
-    -   Project to PnL using predicted returns vs. actual returns
+    -   Project to PnL using predicted returns vs. actual returns (e.g., use a kernel)
     -   The model should only upon
         -   predictors
         -   presence of event